AbhiAlest/Fusion/README.md

 <br />

 <p align="center">
-Fusion is a free website where anyone can upload videos, pictures, GIFs, and other types of media for easy sharing!
+Fusion is a free website where anyone can upload videos, pictures, GIFs, and other media types for easy sharing!
 </p>

 </div>